Wayfaring Views

 Tips for Toiletries

 Take as much as you truly need but consolidate where you can.
-My hair requires a conditioner or it goes all Medusa.
-But you may be able to get away with less, like using a bar of solid shampoo for head and body.
-When I requested feedback on this list, one person suggested that I eliminate the laundry wash because many albuerge wash basins have soap.
+My hair requires a conditioner, but if yours doesn’t…skip it.
+You may be able to get away with less, by using a bar of solid shampoo for head and body.
+When I requested feedback on this list, one person suggested that I eliminate the laundry wash because many albergue wash basins have soap.
 I’ve opted to leave it in because not ALL wash basins have soap and I shared mine with others.

 Read More: If you are flying into or out of Madrid, check out this guide for a three day itinerary while you are there.